GladysAssistant/v4-website/docs/plus/open-api.md

 sidebar_label: Open API
 ---

-We provide an Open API in Gladys to let our user send data from outside of their network.
+We provide an Open API in Gladys that lets our user send data from outside their network.

 Let's imagine I want to send data from my phone: my location, an event when I come home, my battery, an event when my phone is near a NFC tag, an event when I enter a zone, anything is possible with the Open API.